hasanyatar/Network-Manager-Advanced/README.md

 ### Setup

-To save your project based on this boilerplate, you need to do some of the steps you need to do.
-For a simple example of implementation, see the branch [example](https://github.com/kodingworks/flutter-works-boilerplate/tree/example/)
+To save your project based on this Network-Manager, you need to do some of the steps you need to do.
+For a simple example of implementation

-Here are the steps for setting up a Project with this Network Manager Advanced:
+Here are the steps for setting up a Project with this Network-Manager-Advanced :

 **Step 1:**